 What is a Cryptocurrency Merchant Account

 On the business side, a merchant needs to partner with a payment processor such as EU Paymentz that offers Bitcoin or any type of cryptocurrency.
 A KYC (Know-Your-Customer) process is done for opening a merchant account with a bank, and everything is set from there.
 This is the gateway for crypto users to enter the unidentifiable world of cryptocurrency exchange.
 The KYC is required by law, to collect personal information to users.
 After that, they can freely transact in the digital space.

 A transaction is irreversible once the customer sends the payment to the merchant.
 Transaction fees are nonexistent, and payments are very straightforward.
-This makes cryptocurrency merchant account services a fast-growing segment of online payments.
+This makes crypto merchant account services a fast-growing segment of online payments.

 How Cryptography Works?